sourcelevel/faraday-http-cache/README.md

 The default store provided by ActiveSupport is the `MemoryStore` one, so it's important to configure a proper one for your production environment.

+## See it live

+You can clone this repository, install it's dependencies with Bundler (run `bundle install`) and execute the `examples/twitter.rb` file to see a sample of the middleware usage - it's issuing requests to the Twitter API and caching them, so the Rate limit isn't consumed on every request by the client object.

 ## License